Living in rural and remote areas

 You can call the NDSS Helpline on 1800 637 700 to discuss available services and support (such as education events) in your area.
-You can also visit your local diabetes organisation website.

 The NDSS provides a wide range of services and support to help you, your family and your carers learn more about managing life with diabetes.
-Your local diabetes organisation administers these services.
+Your local diabetes organisation delivers these services.
 Services and support are generally provided free or at a minimal cost to people who register with the NDSS.